Materials Basics

 The most common way to supply details to material surfaces is by using Textures.
 In the case of materials, textures are simply images that provide some sort of pixel-based data.
 This data may be the color of an object, how shiny it is, its transparency, and a variety of other aspects.
 There is an old-school mode of thought that texturing is how you apply color to your game models.
 While the process of creating textures is still critical, it is important to think of textures as a component of materials, and not as the end result themselves.

 A single material may use several different textures for different purposes.
-For instance, s simple material may have a diffuse color texture, a roughness map and a normal map.
+For instance, a simple material may have a diffuse color texture, a roughness map and a normal map.

-To learn more about textures pipeline you can find documentation in the Textures section.
+To learn more about textures pipeline you can find more documentation in the Textures section.

-There are several ways to apply material to the model:
+There are several ways to apply materials to the model:

-- Drag & Drop material asset right onto the model
+• Drag & Drop the material asset right onto the model

-- Drag & Drop material asset into the properties window
+• Drag & Drop the material asset into the properties window

-- Assign material to the model material slot
+• Assign the material to the model material slot

 public class SetMaterial : Script